vantablade/IGCSE-Statistics/README.md

-IGCSE Statistics Python Projects

-This repository contains a collection of small Python projects I’m building while studying the Edexcel International GCSE Statistics curriculum.

-Each project focuses on turning statistical concepts into code-based tools such as calculators, simulations, and visualisations using Python.

-📊 Purpose

-The goal of this repo is to:

-Reinforce key IGCSE Statistics concepts through coding Build practical understanding of formulas and data handling Create visual representations of statistical ideas Practice Python programming in a meaningful way
-🧰 Tools & Libraries

-Most projects use:

-Python 3
-Matplotlib for graphs and visualisations
-Built-in Python libraries like math and statistics Occasionally numpy or pandas for handling data (if needed) 📁 Project Ideas Included

-You may find (or I will add) projects like:

-Mean, median, mode calculators
-Standard deviation and variance calculators
-Box plot and histogram generators
-Probability simulators (dice, coins, etc.)
-Cumulative frequency graphs
-Scatter plots and line of best fit tools
-📈 Example Use

-Instead of manually calculating statistics, these scripts allow you to:

-Input raw data
-Instantly get results
-Visualise distributions and patterns
-Check your working for revision
-🎯 Why I Made This

-I wanted a way to make statistics more interactive instead of just memorising formulas.
-By coding each topic, I can see how the maths works in practice and improve both my programming and exam skills.

-🚀 Future Improvements
-Add a simple menu system to run all tools from one program Improve graph styling and interactivity
-Expand into full revision dashboards
-Possibly turn some tools into a small GUI app
-📌 Note

-These projects are built for learning purposes alongside the Edexcel IGCSE Statistics syllabus.
+# 📊 IGCSE Statistics Python Projects

+This repository contains a collection of small Python projects I’m building while studying the **Edexcel International GCSE Statistics** curriculum.

+Each project turns statistical concepts into **interactive tools**, such as calculators, simulations, and visualisations using Python.

+---

+## 🎯 Purpose

+This project is designed to help me:

+- Reinforce key IGCSE Statistics concepts through coding
+- Understand formulas by implementing them in Python
+- Create visualisations of statistical data and distributions
+- Improve my programming skills in a practical way

+---

+## 🧰 Tools & Libraries

+These projects mainly use:

+- Python 3
+- :contentReference[oaicite:0]{index=0} — for graphs and visualisations
+- Built-in modules like `math` and `statistics`
+- Occasionally `numpy` and `pandas` for data handling

+---

+## 📁 Project Features

+This repository includes (or will include) projects such as:

+### 📌 Descriptive Statistics
+- Mean, median, mode calculators
+- Range, variance, and standard deviation tools

+### 📊 Data Visualisation
+- Box plots (with outliers)
+- Histograms
+- Cumulative frequency graphs
+- Scatter plots and line of best fit

+### 🎲 Probability Simulations
+- Coin toss simulator
+- Dice roll experiments
+- Basic probability calculators

+---

+## 📈 Example Workflow

+Instead of doing everything manually, you can:

+1. Input a dataset
+2. Run a script
+3. Get instant statistical results
+4. Visualise the data using graphs

+---

+## 🚀 Future Plans

+- Combine all tools into a single menu-driven program
+- Improve graph styling and consistency
+- Add interactive dashboards
+- Possibly build a simple GUI version

+---

+## 🧠 Why I Made This

+I wanted to move beyond memorising formulas and actually **see statistics in action**.
+Coding each topic helps me understand how the maths works under the hood while improving my Python skills at the same time.

+---

+## 📌 Note

+This project is built for **educational purposes** alongside the Edexcel IGCSE Statistics syllabus.GCSE Statistics syllabus.